slds-lmu/wildlife-experiments/README.md

 - For **EXEMPLARY USE**:
   - `compute_example.py` contains examples of how to use this repository.
   - It provides code for 3 tasks: preparing the data ("prep") and training in standard ("train_passive") as well as active ("train_active") fashion.
-  - In order to execute the code, run the corresponding bash file from your command line via `bash scripts/run_example.sh <path/to/config/file> <task>`.
+  - In order to execute the code, run the corresponding bash file (the sole purpose of which is to execute the code in `compute_example.py` with appropriate settings) from your command line via `bash scripts/run_example.sh <path/to/config/file> <task>`, e.g., `bash scripts/run_example.sh /home/me/wildlife-experiments/configs/config_example.json prep`.
   - There are two places that require custom user input:
     - `run_example.sh` expects two arguments: the (absolute) path to the configuration file that contains all training specifications (see next step), and the task to be executed (must be one out of "prep", "train_passive", "train_active").
     - `configs/config_example.json` stores all customizable options for the exemplary code.
 Find examples for the required files in the folder `example_files`.
       - `label_file_train`: path to csv file with training data labels.
 Must consist of two columns, the first containing image names, the second image labels.
+Please note that the class of empty images must be named "empty".
       - `label_file_test`: path to csv file like `label_file_train`.
       - `label_file_pretrain`: (OPTIONAL) path to csv file like `label_file_train`.
 If no file shall be provided, specify the path as "".
       - `label_file_prod`: (OPTIONAL) path to csv file like `label_file_train`.
 If no file shall be provided, specify the path as "".